 Passion passed down for 100 years

-In his opening remarks, Chairman Masahiko Harada expressed his gratitude and respect, saying,
+In his opening remarks, Chairman Masahiko Harada stated,

-"The federation was founded out of a passion to convey to many people the charm of skiing in the midst of magnificent nature, and the aspirations of our predecessors are still carried on today.
-We have been able to continue through turbulent times and overcome numerous difficulties thanks to the efforts of our many predecessors, as well as the strength and support of many people, including member organizations, sponsors, and ski resorts."
+"The federation was founded out of a passion to convey the appeal of skiing in magnificent natural surroundings to many people, and the aspirations of our predecessors are still carried on today.
+We have continued to overcome numerous difficulties in turbulent times, thanks to the efforts of many predecessors, as well as the strength and support of many people, including member organizations, sponsors, and ski resorts," expressing his gratitude and respect.

 At the ceremony, many congratulatory speeches were delivered, including from Chairman Harada, Seiko Hashimoto, President of the JOC (Japanese Olympic Committee), the Minister of Education, Culture, Sports, Science and Technology, Subaru, which will celebrate the 50th anniversary of its official top sponsorship contract next year, and overseas ski federations

-At the subsequent awards ceremony for those who contributed, Chiharu Igaya, the only Japanese to win a medal in alpine skiing at the Winter Olympics, took to the stage
+In the subsequent awards ceremony for distinguished service, Chiharu Igaya, the only Japanese person to have won a medal in alpine skiing at the Winter Olympics, took the stage

 The name has been changed to include snowboarding, and the logo has also been redesigned